byt3bl33d3r/MITMf/README.md

 - Addition of the JsKeylogger plugin

+- FilePwn plugin re-written to backdoor executables on the fly by using the-backdoor-factory https://github.com/secretsquirrel/the-backdoor-factory

 - Addition of the app-cache poisoning attack by Krzysztof Kotowicz

 Coming Soon:

 ~~JavascriptKeylogger plugin~~ Now live!
-- FilePwn plugin revamp by integrating bdfproxy https://github.com/secretsquirrel/BDFProxy
+~~FilePwn plugin revamp by integrating bdfproxy https://github.com/secretsquirrel/BDFProxy~~ Now Live!
+- Add PDF support to the FilePwn plugin
 - MSFrpc support would be awesome